LordPax/aicli/README.md

 temp=0.7
 ```

-With type as prefix, parameter will be specific for this type, if there is no type, parameter will be global
+With type as prefix, parameter will be specific for this type, if there is no prefix, parameter will be global

 ```ini
 [text]